BAkinmarin/the-cleaning-hack/README.md

 ## UX
 ### Project Planning
-During the project ideation stage, I limited my focus to friends and family as I was keen to build a website which would fulfill a real need.
-Discussions left me with three viable options - a do-over of my church website, a website for a sibling to publish their stories, or a website for a family member's cleaning business.
+During the project ideation stage, I restricted my point of reference to close friends and family as I was keen to build a website which would fulfill a real need for someone close to me.
+Discussions left me with three viable options - redesign my church website, design and develop a dedicated website for publishing stories, or design and develop a dedicated website for a cleaning business, The Cleaning Hack.

-All three options were considered in relation to existing technologies and alternatives.
-There is already a website for my church, there currently exists a host of platforms my sibling can and does publish on however, as there was no dedicated website for the cleaning business, I decided to go with this option.
+All three options were considered in relation to existing technologies and potential alternatives.
+I chose the option to create a dedicated website for The Cleaning Hack.
+I decided this choice would be most advantageous overall as it would enhance the business owner's ability to market their services and broaden their reach, utimately contributing to their growth and success.

 ### Strategy Plane
 #### User